TKwakernaak/FilterBuilder/README.md

 # FilterBuilder
-An easy library that can be used to create dynamic filters using expressions.
+An library that can be used to create dynamic filters using a fluent builder.

 and / or filter usage: